dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 A central state app is one that sessions can change in some way.
 This can be tiered as well, like all CRMs can feed into a higher level one maybe.

+Consider a model where all the customer records are in a file system tree, then you want to make a change to them - move up from there. hit the main branch and request to fork into a session,

+Allow an isolate to hook the processing of PRs, copys, moves - this is where we put

+Terminals allow actions that prove what machine something came from, and optionally what actor that came from, if you have been allowed to read that.

+Map machines to actors ?
+Use a LUT to speed this up ?